IT21182914/WeatherApp/README.md

-Here is how you can test the backend using Postman
+Here is how you can test the backend using Postman,

 1.add a user - POST - http://localhost:3000/users/add-user